nsdf-fabric/nsdf-catalog/README.md

 ## Production Deployment

-It is highly recommended to run NSDF-catalog instances through a domain name for HTTPS.
+It is highly recommended to run NSDF-catalog instances through a domain name to allow for HTTPs.

  * (A domain to allow HTTPs via LetsEncrypt/Certbot)
  * A publically available IP